Cinnamomum Zeylanicum Vs Cassia

 Cinnamomum Zeylanicum is a tree indigenous to Sri Lanka which produces the highest grade of pure cinnamon.
 Cinnamon grown and produced in Sri Lanka has built for itself a long-standing reputation in the international markets for exceptional quality, unique color, flavor, and aroma quite distinct from cinnamon sourced from other countries around the world.

-Both Cinnamon Zeylanicum and other cassia varieties are tree bark from the same family of plant, but not from the same plant.
-Even though Cinnamon Zeylanicum and cassia varieties are related, both should not be treated as the same spice as both are different in nutritional value.
+Both Cinnamomum Zeylanicum and other cassia varieties are tree bark from the same family of plant, but not from the same plant.
+Even though Cinnamomum Zeylanicum and cassia varieties are related, both should not be treated as the same spice as both are different in nutritional value.
 In addition, the chemical profiles of each variety is quite different; and one of the most important differences is the amount of Coumarin content, a substance known to cause liver damage found in each variety.

-Coumarin is a naturally occurring chemical compound from the benzopyrene family which is present in both cassia and Cinnamon Zeylanicum.
+Coumarin is a naturally occurring chemical compound from the benzopyrene family which is present in both cassia and Cinnamomum Zeylanicum.
 A high amount of coumarin consumption can cause health risks.
 The level of coumarin content in Cinnamon Zeylanicum is negligible.
 On the other hand cassia has a higher percentage of coumarin presence which may pose health risks to individuals who consume cassia on a regular basis.
-The coumarin level in cassia varies considerably depending upon the climatic condition and respective sub–species, whereas in Cinnamon Zeylanicum, the level is just traces.
+The coumarin level in cassia varies considerably depending upon the climatic condition and respective sub–species, whereas in Cinnamomum Zeylanicum, the level is just traces.

 PURE CINNAMON HEALTH BENEFITS